Alan Trejo Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Mets pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets' 4.62 team ERA ranks 23rd among all league pitching staffs.
+- The Mets have a 4.57 team ERA that ranks 21st across all league pitching staffs.

-- Mets pitchers combine to give up the fourth-most home runs in baseball (70 total, 1.4 per game).
+- Mets pitchers combine to allow 72 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Scherzer gets the start for the Mets, his eighth of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts in 33 2/3 innings pitched.
+- Verlander gets the start for the Mets, his fifth of the season.
+He is 2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched.

-- The righty's last appearance came on Sunday against the Cleveland Guardians, when he went six scoreless innings while giving up three hits.
+- In his last time out on Sunday, the right-hander threw eight innings against the Cleveland Guardians, allowing one earned run while surrendering three hits.

-- The 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .221 to his opponents.
+- In four games this season, the 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.